mdenomy/intro-design-workshop/README.md

 Things are a *little* better, but CheckingAccount is still tightly coupled to Fees, it defines the minimum balance and penalty.
 What if we had 2 levels of accounts, e.g. a Student account with a minimum balance of $100 and a BigDeal account with a minimum balance of $1000.
 How would we do that

+## Iteration 5
+We decided to have the checking account initialize method take a level, the tests pass, it works...but YUCK.